 Disagreements on the Severity of the Injury: If further medical evaluations support the severity of the injury or its direct relation to workplace activities.

-Misclassification of the Injury: If the injury was incorrectly categorized, affecting eligibility or benefit levels.
+Misclassification of the Injury: If the damage was incorrectly categorized.

-If your workers’ comp claim has been denied and you believe you are still owed compensation, the initial step is to thoroughly review the denial letter to understand the reasons behind the decision.
-It’s crucial to act promptly, as appeals have strict deadlines that must be adhered to.
+If your claim has been denied and you believe you are still owed damages, the initial step is to thoroughly review the denial letter to understand the reasons behind the decision.
 You should collect any additional evidence that may support your claim, including medical records, witness statements, or anything else that addresses the reasons for denial.
 At this stage, consulting with an experienced workers’ compensation attorney can be invaluable.

 We stand out by offering: